luapower/glue/glue.md

 #### Motivation

-Module autoloading allows you to split the implementation of a module in many submodules containing optional, self-contained functionality, without having to make this visible in the user API.
-This effectively separates how you split your APIs from how you split the implementation, allowing you to change the way the implementation is split at a later time while keeping the API intact.
+Module autoloading allows splitting the implementation of a module in many submodules containing optional, self-contained functionality, without having to make this visible in the user API.
+This effectively disconnects how an API is modularized from how its implementation is modularized, allowing the implementation to be refactored at a later time without changing the API.

 #### Example